flufflesamy/AlterEgo-docker/README.md

     ghcr.io/flufflesamy/alterego-docker:latest
 ```
 ### Docker Compose
 Use the included docker-compose.yml to start.
+Remember to set your timezone by changing the `TZ` environment variable.

 Use `docker compose up` to build the container and start the bot.